 - Check all electrical equipment (pump, chlorinator, heater) for damage.
 If they have been inundated with water or if puddles have formed around them contact a professional right away.

 - Damage to electrical equipment such as motor burnout.

 - Dilution of salt, chlorine and other chemicals, reducing effectiveness.

 - Extra phosphates can wash into your pool.
 Phosphates are algae food, causing a potentially green pool.

 - Electrical safety issues with pumps, chlorinators, heaters or pool lights.
 Electric circuits can be damp and/or wet causing dangerous conditions.

+Use these handy storm tips for your pool.
 Assess your pool water and rebalance immediately.
 Bring a water sample into Pool Doctor, with our hassle free 60 second pool test we can quickly analyse your pool and advise what you need to get it rebalanced.

 Call a professional for all electrical issues.